Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 The modern performance management system process is evolving to support fluid team structures.

-As project-based work increases, you need flexible systems that can track performance across changing team compositions.
+As project-based work increases, you need flexible systems to track performance across changing team compositions.

 Your performance management approach might include: